Information for Customers

 You can complain in person, by phone, in writing via letter or email.

 When complaining, please tell us:

 - As much as you can about the complaint

 - How you want us to resolve the matter

 Please submit complaints to the manager of the service which is the subject of your complaint.

 Stage one: frontline resolution

 We aim to resolve complaints quickly and close to where we provided the service.
-This may mean an immediate apology and explanation, and immediate action to solve the problem.
+This may mean an explanation and apology if appropriate, and immediate action to solve the problem.
 This should take five working days unless there are exceptional circumstances.
-If you are unhappy with a particular aspect of our service you can raise this with the CEIS Ayrhsire staff member that you are dealing with.
+If you are unhappy with a particular aspect of our service you can raise this with the CEIS staff member that you are dealing with.

 If we can’t resolve your complaint at this stage, we will explain why and tell you what you can do next.